S k i l l

 6,666

 each digit has the same absolute or invariable value 6, but a different place value.
-6 on the extreme left has the value 6000; the next 6 has the value 600; the next, 60; and the last, 6.
+6 on the extreme left has the place value 6000; the next 6 has the value 600; the next, 60; and the last, 6.

 Expanded form